xyphro/UsbGpib/README.md

 dev.write('!reset')
 ```

 Do a reset of the adapter.
-Note that due to the reset you have to close the visa session and start a new one.
+Note that due to the reset you have to close the visa session and start a new one as the device re-enumerates on the USB.

 ---

-# If you got here and you want to support me, here is your chance :-)
+# Support the project

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J7WPWSQ)

 Or support by buying a fully prebuilt adapter at: <a href="https://www.elecrow.com/xyphrolabs-gpibusb.html" target="_blank">https://www.elecrow.com/xyphrolabs-gpibusb.html</a>

+In general any email, post or feedback is also very valuable.
+Feel free to contact me at Xyphro@gmail.com

 ---